ClickHouse/ClickHouse/docs/en/operations/system_tables.md

 CurrentMetric_ReplicatedFetch:                              0
 CurrentMetric_ReplicatedSend:                               0
 CurrentMetric_ReplicatedChecks:                             0
 ...
 ```

 **See also**

-- [system.asynchronous_metrics](#system_tables-asynchronous_metrics) — Contains periodically calculated metrics.
+- [system.asynchronous\_metrics](#system_tables-asynchronous_metrics) — Contains periodically calculated metrics.
 - [system.events](#system_tables-events) — Contains a number of events that occurred.
 - [system.metrics](#system_tables-metrics) — Contains instantly calculated metrics.
 - [Monitoring](monitoring.md) — Base concepts of ClickHouse monitoring.

-## system.numbers
+## system.numbers {#system.numbers}

-This table contains a single UInt64 column named 'number' that contains almost all the natural numbers starting from zero.
+This table contains a single UInt64 column named ‘number’ that contains almost all the natural numbers starting from zero.
 You can use this table for tests, or if you need to do a brute force search.
 Reads from this table are not parallelized.

-## system.numbers_mt
+## system.numbers\_mt {#system.numbers_mt}

-The same as 'system.numbers' but reads are parallelized.
+The same as ‘system.numbers’ but reads are parallelized.
 The numbers can be returned in any order.
 Used for tests.

-## system.one
+## system.one {#system.one}

-This table contains a single row with a single 'dummy' UInt8 column containing the value 0.
+This table contains a single row with a single ‘dummy’ UInt8 column containing the value 0.
-This table is used if a SELECT query doesn't specify the FROM clause.
+This table is used if a SELECT query doesn’t specify the FROM clause.
 This is similar to the DUAL table found in other DBMSs.

 ## system.parts {#system_tables-parts}